 - A base project template that provides a complete foundation to create a new project with company specific code structures, attribute fields, and other data details already set up for the teams.
 This makes it easier to enable cross-project analysis down the road because everyone is using a standard foundation when they create a new project.
 You then have a standard set of code structures and other data attributes you can use to group, select, or filter project data for performance or financial analysis.

-In BOEMax, you can also establish and maintain a Process Library of repeatable process templates using historical performance and actual cost data.
+In our bidding software, BOEMax, you can also establish and maintain a Process Library of repeatable process templates using historical performance and actual cost data.
 The Process Library templates include a defined set of tasks and assigned labor, material, or other resources along with labor hours or direct costs needed to complete the tasks.
-The estimators have a reliable and consistent basis to produce their cost estimates using credible source data.
+Our estimate software provides estimators with a reliable and consistent basis of estimate to produce their cost estimates using credible source data.

 The teams simply copy the template data for use in their project or create a new project from a project template.
 Once the source template data are copied into the project, they can modify the data to fit their project specific needs leaving the source template data unchanged.
 For example, they may want to add project specific user defined fields to the work packages or resource structure.
 When they copy a Process Library template into their project, they can apply multipliers to the source data to fit the proposal requirements.